Deciding we don’t need something is one thing, knowing what to do with it ethically and responsibly is another.

 Where can I donate my stuff?
 Books

 Ask your local library if they take donations, but don’t just pop them in the chute – they may not enjoy that.
 Community/street libraries are great if you have one nearby, and I sometimes put boxes of books outside my house on a fine day for passers by.
 And then retrieve the box before night or rain comes.
 Don’t leave them out to get wet and misty.
+Sometimes there are book drives for particular events, so ask around your local area.

 Where can I donate my stuff?
 Clothing and Shoes